 jarsigner -keystore <keystore_filename> <path to Applet (ie. C:\TestApplet.jar)> <alias_name>

-To add a timestamp the command is specified with -tsa as described belowjarsigner -tsa https://timestamp.geotrust.com/tsa -keystore <keystore_filename> <path to Applet (ie. C:\TestApplet.jar)> <alias_name>
+To add a timestamp with the RFC 3161 timestamping URL, the command is specified with -tsa as described belowjarsigner -tsa http://timestamp.geotrust.com/tsa -keystore <keystore_filename> <path to Applet (ie. C:\TestApplet.jar)> <alias_name>

 At the prompt, enter the password to your keystore.